 For more information, go to www.aisctc.org and click on FAQs.

-CURRENT LAW: Adult adoptees (18) and birth parents may apply in person or in writing to the child-placing agency or the department to request the release of identifying information.
-The information should be released unless the consents of every person whose identity is sought. are not given or the release of the requested information would seriously disrupt or endanger the physical or emotional health of the applicant or the person whose identity is being requested.
+CURRENT LAW: Adult adoptees (18) and birth parents may apply in person or in writing to the child-placing agency or the Department of Children & Families to request the release of identifying information.
+The information should be released unless the consents of every person whose identity is sought are not given or the release of the requested information would seriously disrupt or endanger the physical or emotional health of the applicant or the person whose identity is being requested.

 For additional information, please contact Carolyn Hoard.

-HB5428 passed in May 2010, allows Illinois-born adoptees born prior to Januray 1, 1946, to obtain a copy of their original birth certificate (OBC).
+HB5428, passed in May 2010, allows Illinois-born adoptees born prior to January 1, 1946, to obtain a copy of their original birth certificate (OBC).
 If the adoptee is deceased, surviving children of the adoptee may obtain a copy of the deceased parent's OBC.
-As of September 2011, 811 OBCs have been released to this group.

-The second phase of the law, covering post -1945 adoptions, becomes effective in November 2011.
+The second phase of the law, covering post -1945 adoptions, took effect in November 2011.
 Adoptees, age 21 and older, may request a non-certified copy of the OBC through the Illinois Department of Public Health.
-If the adoptee is deceased, surviving children of the adoptee may obtain a copy of the deceased paren'ts OBC.
-As of April 223, 2012, 2,445 OBCs had been released.
+If the adoptee is deceased, surviving children of the adoptee may obtain a copy of the deceased parent’s OBC.
+At this time, over 9,000 OBCs have been released.

 A birth parent of an adoptee born after 1945 may file a form to veto disclosure of the birth parent's identity for as long as the birth parent is alive.
 If a birth parent has vetoed disclosure, all identifying information about that birth parent will be deleted from the OBC provided to the adoptee.
 A veto by one birth parent does not prevent disclosure of the identity of the other birth parent.
 Disclosure vetoes are ineffective after the vetoing birth parent dies.